doomsower/react-native-vkontakte-login/README.md

     }
     ```

+    If the user is already logged in and has all the requested permissions, then the promise is resolved straight away, without VK dialog.
 3. `VKLogin.logout()` - performs the logout.
 Returns a promise.
 4. `VKLogin.isLoggedIn()` - This method returns a Promise, which resolves with boolean value
 5. `VKLogin.share(shareConfig)` - opens VK share dialog either via VK mobile app or via WebView (if app is not installed on the device).
 Receive `shareConfig` object with following structure: